developersIndia/website/.github/CONTRIBUTING.md

 # Contributing to the Community Website

-Each & every project we build and/or maintain has been a possibility due to the community member efforts without which the projects would've been a distant dream only!
+Each & every project we build and/or maintain has been a possibility due to the community member efforts.
+Without which the projects would've been a distant dream only!
 As such, while we welcome all sorts of contributions to developing our community website, we ask the contributors to abide by certain rules & guidelines.
 These guidelines help us ensure:

 1. Development practices are uniform.
 2. Bug reports follow a standard procedure which makes it easier to debug & resolve certain issues quicker.